debashriroy/video-over-dsa/README.md

-# video-over-dsa
+# Adaptive Video Encoding and Dynamic Channel Access for Real-time Streaming over SDRs
 In this project, HD videos can be streamed over contested RF environment implementing adaptive encoding and channel selection, leveraging the concept of Dynamic Spectrum Access.

+### Cite This paper
+To use this repository, please refer to our paper:

+ `D. Roy, T. Mukherjee, M. Chatterjee and E. Pasiliao, "Adaptive Video Encoding and Dynamic Channel Access for Real-time Streaming over SDRs," 2018 IEEE 37th International Performance Computing and Communications Conference (IPCCC), 2018, pp. 1-9, doi: 10.1109/PCCC.2018.8710795.`

 Equipment Needed:

 1. Webcamera with 720p resolution